The Key to success is seeing yourself successful- By Gary Washington, aka The Uncle Gary,

-A vision is to see something in your head that only you can see that relates to your future.
-It has also been called an ‘idea’, ‘apparition’, or ‘hallucination’ By itself, it is not reality.
-But if you create then apply the steps necessary to convert the vision into reality, you are most assuredly on your way to attaining it.
+A “vision” is something conjured up in your head only you can see that relates to your future.
+It has also been called an ‘idea’, ‘apparition’, or ‘hallucination’, even a ‘dream’.
+By itself, a vision is not real because it is not tangible – its only in your head.
+In fact, the vision is but a snapshot of something you may want to pursue or accomplish in the future.

-The difference between a vision and a goal is that with a goal, we have decided to transform the vision.
-It is no longer a passing image, it has now taken on a life of its own and became reachable.
-We have defined our direction now pursuing what was once classified as a simple dream.
+The difference between a vision and a goal is that with a goal we have decided to transform the vision.
+It is no longer a passing image; it is something attainable.
+We have defined our direction and are now pursuing what was once just a thought.

 So why is a vision important?
-Because without one we may wind up going in circles.
-If we get into our car (if we have one), start it, pull out the driveway and head east, without a plan as to where we are going, we can wind up anywhere.
+Because without one we may find ourselves going in circles.
+If we get into our car, start it, pull out the driveway and head east without a plan as to where we are going, we can wind up anywhere.
+We can be distracted or influenced by someone.
 Even if we create a destination after we’ve begun to travel, it becomes just an afterthought.
 We may or may not arrive there.
-Or, we may end up like the two people below.
-When we reflect, we conclude, ‘more thought should have been given to our decision – like planning before we pulled off.’
+Or we may end up like the two people below.
+When we reflect, we conclude ‘more thought should have been given to our decision – like planning before we pulled off.’

 My point is that with enough thought and imagination, we can create our own vision.
 It does not have to be haphazard, accidental, or somebody else’s.
 We can begin constructing our vision when we meditate and consider what we would like to do or be in life.
 This can come from reaching inside of ourselves and recognizing our strengths and weaknesses and listing them so we can make a comparison.
 We can use our strengths to strengthen our weaknesses and become anything we can imagine.